jake83741/vnc-lm/README.md

 + claude, + sonnet, + 3.5
 ```

-The bot integrates with [LiteLLM](https://www.litellm.ai/), which provides a unified interface to access leading large language model APIs.
+The bot is integrated with [LiteLLM](https://www.litellm.ai/), which provides a unified interface to access leading large language model APIs.
 This integration also supports OpenAI-compatible APIs, enabling support for open-source LLM projects.
 Add new models by editing `litellm_config.yaml` in the `vnc-lm/` directory.
 While LiteLLM starts automatically with the Docker container, the bot can also run with ollama alone if preferred.

 #### Message Handling